ewaldmire/ascender/docs/docsite/rst/userguide/credentials.rst

 .. warning::

-  To use implicit IAM role credentials, do not attach AWS cloud credentials in climber when relying on IAM roles to access the AWS API.
+  To use implicit IAM role credentials, do not attach AWS cloud credentials in ascender when relying on IAM roles to access the AWS API.
 While it may seem to make sense to attach your AWS cloud credential to your job template, doing so will force the use of your AWS credentials and will not "fall through" to use your IAM role credentials (this is due to the use of the boto library.)

 AWS Secrets Manager
 ^^^^^^^^^^^^^^^^^^^^^